Constant Overhead Entanglement Distillation via Scrambling

-The key challenge is choosing appropriate parameters $n$ and $m$ at each layer.
-These parameters must satisfy two properties: first, the output infidelity $\bar{\varepsilon}$ must be appreciably smaller than the input infidelity $\varepsilon$, allowing each successive layer to further purify the state; second, the resource overhead of each layer must be bounded such that the resulting overhead of the entire protocol remains constant.
-Our main result, described in the following theorem, establishes that appropriate parameter choices do exist.
+The key challenge is choosing appropriate parameters $n$ and $m$ at each layer of concatenation.
+These parameters must satisfy two properties: first, the output infidelity $\bar{\varepsilon}$ must be appreciably smaller than the input infidelity $\varepsilon$, allowing each successive layer to further purify the state; second, the resource overhead of each layer must be bounded, such that the resulting overhead of the entire protocol remains constant.
+In practice, we optimize $m$ at each concatenation layer to minimize the expected overhead in that layer.
+Doing so allows us to achieve overall constant overhead, as described in our main result below.